Cairo-Squad/What2Wear/README.md

 🔗 APIs

 This project uses Open-Meteo or an alternative free weather API to fetch forecast data.
-More details can be found [Open-Meteo](https://open-meteo.com)
+More details can be found here [Open-Meteo](https://open-meteo.com)